Aveek-Saha/HastyHeroes/README.md

 # Hasty Heroes

 An endless 2D jumping game, select a avatar, choose a environment and start playing.
-Dont fal off the platforms and dont hit the spike balls!
+Dont fall off the platforms and dont hit the spike balls!

 # How to Play/ Build